remirror/remirror/website/blog/2020-09-19-announcing-beta.md

 - Rename `preset-table` to `extension-tables`
 - Rename `preset-list` to `extension-lists`. `ListPreset` is now `BulletListExtension` and `OrderListExtension`.
 - Create decorations extension
-- Add markdown support via markdown extension
+- Add full markdown support via `@remirror/extension-markdown`

-- Add media extension and media placeholder extension
-- Add support for media placeholder
-- Support handlers used as reducers
+- Create new decorator pattern for adding commands, helper functions and keyBindings.
+This opens up the door to

-- Deprecate `tags` property on extension and use the `createTags` which is a method instead.
+- Deprecate `tags` property on extension and encourage the use of `createTags` which is a method instead.
 - Add `onApplyState` and `onInitState` lifecycle methods.
 - Add `onApplyTransaction` method.
 - Rename interface `CreatePluginReturn` to `CreateExtensionPlugin`.
 - Rewrite the `DropCursor` to support animations and interactions with media.
 - Support updating the doc attributes.
+- Deprecate top level context methods `focus` and `blur`.
+They should now be consumed as commands
 - Remove package `@remirror/extension-auto-link`.
-- `focus` and `blur` are now commands.

 ### `ExtensionStore`